At ATB Technologies, we’re proud to serve businesses in the St. Louis area with IT support that gives them an advantage.

-So, that’s IT support.
+So, that’s IT support at a high level (you can see a more detailed definition of the term here).
 As we’ll see shortly, this can include a great variety of services and can be delivered in a wide variety of ways.

 Managed IT support (or managed IT service) is a model of IT service that packages a variety of IT service solutions into a fixed monthly price.
 For instance, at ATB technologies, our managed service offerings can include:

 - Network Security